Skip to content

 Note

 Please note that the meta-llama/Meta-Llama-3-8B-Instruct model on HuggingFace has restricted access.
-Once access is granted, you can access the model through the huggingface-cli command as shown below:
+Once access is granted, you can log in using the huggingface-cli command as shown below:

 _| _| _| _| _|_|_| _|_|_| _|_|_| _| _| _|_|_| _|_|_|_| _|_| _|_|_| _|_|_|_|